Disney's Celebrate America: A Salute to the Red, White and Blue

 Male narrator (2008–2019) and Female narrator (2022–present): Just as the fifty stars and thirteen stripes are so grandly united upon Old Glory, our nation's flag unites us all.
 Let us join together to give salute to the red, white and blue.
 And cheer the hopes and dreams that continue to shine throughout America.

-Music: "You're a Grand Old Flag" (George M. Cohen), "Stars and Stripes Forever" (John Philip Sousa) and "The Star-Spangled Banner" (Francis Scott Key).
+Music: "You're a Grand Old Flag" (George M. Cohan), "Stars and Stripes Forever" (John Philip Sousa) and "The Star-Spangled Banner" (Francis Scott Key).

 Following the "Star-Spangled Banner", the show ends in a massive display of fireworks.

+Alternate Ending

-In 2015, the final segment with a different narration, was featured at the end of "Disneyland Forever", "Together Forever – A Pixar Nighttime Spectacular" in 2018, and "Mickey's Mix Magic" in 2021 as an Independence Day tag.
+In 2015 and 2016, the final segment with a different narration, was featured at the end of "Disneyland Forever", "Together Forever – A Pixar Nighttime Spectacular" in 2018, and "Mickey's Mix Magic" in 2021 as an Independence Day tag.

+This different narration is led by Bill Rogers and reads the following: Friends and honored guests, we welcome you to our 4th of July celebration as we commemorate the birthday of this great nation.
+Let us join together as in salute to the red, white and blue, and cheer the wholesome dreams that continue to shine throughout America!